-- Question #2: (This question is worth 5 points) Question # 2: (This question is worth 5 points) Frank Bangrazi was arrested, charged and convicted in the U.S. District Court with violating the federal statute on interstate prostitution by telephone.
-At trial the government seeks to enter into evidence portions of Bangrazi's telephone conversation which were obtained via a listening device affixed to the outside of a public telephone that was not enclosed in a booth. device arrixed to the outside of a public telephone that was not enclosed in a booth.
-A.D. '' '' 1' ' 11 ' ' 11 D '' As Bangrazi's attorney, you file a motion seeking to exclude any statements made by Bangazi under the Fourth Amendment.
+Frank Bangrazi was arrested, charged and convicted in the U.S. District Court with violating the federal statute on interstate prostitution by telephone.
+At trial the government seeks to enter into evidence portions of Bangrazi's telephone conversation which were obtained via a listening device affixed to the outside of a public telephone that was not enclosed in a booth.

+As Bangrazi's attorney, you file a motion seeking to exclude any statements made by Bangazi under the Fourth Amendment.
 How is the Judge likely to rule on the motion?